SambhavS/Phase/README.md

 **Strings**

 Strings must be represented with one quote to begin them and one quote to end them.
 For example, `'Hello'` is a valid string.
+Strings do not have support for single quotes or parenthesis; using either in a string literal will cause unexpected behaviour.
+The `load` function will replace all parenthesis and single quotes with brackets and double quotes when loading a given file.

 **Lists**